Soluto/stitch/docs/plugins.md

 > The plugin name is optional, and by default it is set to the file or folder name.

 ## API Reference

+### configure

+Optional method that's called on plugin initialization.
+Can receive some configuration from the Stitch.

+> Note: It's recommended to implement `configure` to get and validate plugin configuration rather than to use environment variables.

 ### addArgumentInjectionGlobals